holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

     - What is abstraction?
 - Discussion: Begin with a brief discussion about art.
     - Ask the students if they know what abstract art is.
-    - Why did art get weird in the late 1800s?
+    - Why did art get weird in the late 1800's?
         - Previously about capturing all possible details (as lifelike as possible)
         - Once camera invented, needed to go in a new direction
+            - Camera invented in 1839
         - One direction was abstract art
         - Painters tried to capture the essence of an idea
         - Let everything else fall away
 - Image Showcase: Show progression of images that go from realistic to very abstract
-    - docs.google.com/presentation/d/139aHtSzFNC00aAQ20kY1ukGvkAGRFY7DagPizKYPoN8
     - Abstract People
         - Self-Portrait with a Harp by Rose-Adélaïde Ducreux
         - Lydia Leaning on Her Arms by Mary Cassatt
         - Portrait of Dr. Gachet by Vincent Van Gogh
         - Girl with a Mandolin by Pablo Picasso
         - Embrace by Lee Krasner
     - Landscapes
         - Mount Adams, Washington by Albert Bierstadt
         - Haystacks by Claude Monet
         - Mountains at Collioure by Andre Derain
         - Lake George Reflection by Georgia O’Keefe
         - Night Sea by Agnes Martin
     - Discuss what we're seeing at each level
     - How does this relate to abstraction?
 - Group Activity: